ariannalandini/prj_008_multi_coloc_dev/README.md

 1) Identification of trait-specific loci
 2) Identification of pan loci, grouping multiple overlapping loci across traits
-3) Colocalisation with decomposition of association signal 3.1) Identification, for each trait at each locus, of indipendent association signals 3.2) Leave-one-out conditioning of indipendent SNPs to clear the association signals 3.3) Coloc between all possible pairs of indipendent SNP-trait
+3) Colocalisation with decomposition of association signal\n 3.1) Identification, for each trait at each locus, of indipendent association signals\n 3.2) Leave-one-out conditioning of indipendent SNPs to clear the association signals\n 3.3) Coloc between all possible pairs of indipendent SNP-trait\n

 ## Installation